Hallucinette/Hallucinette/README.md

 <br>
 <br>

-*I am a huge fan of Game of Thrones and its universe*
+*I am a huge fan of Game of Thrones and his universe*